CSopiko/ExamBase/README.md

 # ExamBase
 ## Overview
-University entrance exams management system initially written in PL/SQL for Oracle Database course (Free university of Tbilisi) assignment.
+University entrance exams management system simulation initially written in PL/SQL for Oracle Database course (Free university of Tbilisi) assignment.
 In this system students can choose which subjects to pass, faculties with priorities and exam centers. \
 Note that entrants are referred as students.

 ## Usage